poke8014/CS161/docs/expert_users/server_setup.md

 4. Create a config.json file using the template config.example.json file.

-4. Fill in the required API keys in the config.json file.
+4. Fill in the required API keys in the config.json file (ask the contributors for the API keys).

 5. Return to the `dev` folder